lgeorges1234/1_Private_Blockchain_Project/README.md

             "story": "Testing the story 4"
 		}
     ```
-5. The application will verify if the time elapsed from the request ownership (the time is contained in the message) and the time when you submit the star is less than 5 minutes.
+5. The application verify if the time elapsed from the request ownership (the time is contained in the message) and the time when you submit the star is less than 5 minutes.
-6. If everything is okay the star information will be stored in the block and added to the `chain`
+6. If everything is okay the star information is stored in the block and added to the `chain`
 7. The application will allow us to retrieve the Star objects belong to an owner (wallet address).
 ---